tkachikoti/attack-tree-threat-modelling/README.md

-# Bug Tracking System
+# Attack Tree Threat Modelling

-This repository contains the second part of a three part assignment of a Computer Science MSc module at the University of Essex.
+This repository contains an assignment of a Computer Science MSc module at the University of Essex.

 ## Table of contents